sot/cheta/docs/fetch_tutorial.rst

   * Plotting with the ``','`` marker is typically OK as this just makes a single pixel dot instead of a plot glyph.

-* 300 million is OK for analysis, expect 30-60 seconds for any operation.
+* 300 million is OK for analysis, expect up to 30 seconds for any operation.
 Plots can only be done using density image maps binning in 2-d.
 * Look before you leap, do smaller fetches first and check sizes as shown below.
 * 5-minute stats are ~10 million so you are always OK.